 288 2022) confirmed this observation in the Vosges during the last outbreak.
 Moreover in France, a

-289 recent study of Nardi et al. (2022) show that Norway spruce stand on the steep slopes and soils with
+289 recent study of Nardi et al. (2022) showed that Norway spruce stand on the steep slopes and soils with

 290 low water availability are less attacked.
-In this region, spruce trees growing on the southern slopes
+In the Vosges, spruce trees growing on the southern slopes

 291 and plains have suffered of drier conditions throughout their lives and therefore have been less